Gamebook Tracker

 Moving nodes

 Drag any node to reposition it.
-Positions are saved automatically and persist across sessions and JSON exports.
+Positions are saved automatically and persist across sessions.

 Zoom and pan